Yaskawa-Global/motoros2/README.md

 Refer to the relevant Yaskawa Motoman documentation for more information on how to perform a robot-to-robot calibration.

 After robot-calibration, the transform between the shared `world` frame and each robot's `base` frame will be known, and MotoROS2 will include it in the transforms it broadcasts.

-### Not compatible with Simple Connect

-**Description**: *Simple Connect* is an application installed by Yaskawa America to manage peripheral equipment in a robotic work cell.
-It is primarily installed on robots that were purchased with an arc-welding configuration.
-This application is not compatible with MotoROS2 at this time.

-**Work-around**: none at this time.
-Simple Connect must be removed to run MotoROS2.

 ### Memory leak